jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_getbox(type)</td>
 <td>
-Returns an object of type Box.
-This object can be used to call native functionas that are executed at the C++ core application, hence running much faster.<br>
+Creates a new Box object to interact with the C++ Box API.
-Parameter <code>type</code> is a string which can be either "REMOTE" or nothing.
+<code>type</code>: String.
+It can be either "REMOTE" or nothing.
 If "REMOTE" is provided, then the Box object will access the hardware at the server side.<br>
+Return value: An object of type Box.<br>
 Example: <code>let box = b_getbox();</code><br>
 Example: <code>let box = b_getbox("REMOTE");</code><br>
 </td>